verdantlearn/gis-refresher-gps-field-obs/modules/Monday/_posts/2000-01-05-import-gps-data.md

 You're in luck!  :sweat_smile:  As you have a single file containing combined location data and field observations, you can complete the work for Monday, Tuesday *and* Wednesday in a single step!

 Follow the instructions in the [Importing .txt and .csv](#txt) section above

+If you have any problems, first check the page 'Prepare field obs' in Tuesday's module, to see if you can identify parts of your dataset that need cleaning or correcting